dipeshhhh/auto-schedule-telegramweb/README.md

 ```js
 //...
 Add more accordingly
 ```
-- Then replace the 'testInputs' inside the code with your dataset and follow the steps for [Installation](#installation) and [Execution](#execution).
+- Then use this dataset in the Auto Schedule Telegram bookmarklet.
+Follow the steps for [Installation](#installation) and [Execution](#execution).

 ## Features
 - Automatically schedules messages based on the provided dataset.
 - Press <b>ALT+X</b> to stop the execution at any time.
 - Flexible time input options.
-- User-friendly prompts for starting and stopping the script.
 - Start scheduling from any given time/row (hh,mm) in your dataset.
+- Edit message set before scheduling.

 ## Getting Started
 ### Preparation
-1. Update the 'testInputs' data according to your needs.
+1. Create a JSON file containing your message data set in the format shown [above](#json-file-example).
 2. Minify the code using any js minifier.

 ### Installation